 When you specify a reserved IP address for a computer on the LAN, that computer receives the same IP address each time it accesses the router's DHCP server.
 Assign reserved IP addresses to servers that require permanent IP settings.
+See Set Up Address Reservation on page 38.

-The Role of the Router as a DHCP Server
+Role of the Router as a DHCP Server

 By default, the router acts as a DHCP server.
 The router assigns IP, DNS server, and default gateway addresses to all computers connected to the LAN.
 The assigned default gateway address is the LAN address of the router.
-The router assigns IP addresses to the attached computers from a pool of addresses specified in this screen.
+The router assigns IP addresses to the attached computers from a pool of addresses specified in the LAN Setup screen.
 Each pool address is tested before it is assigned to avoid duplicate addresses on the LAN.
 For most applications, the default DHCP and TCP/IP settings of the router are satisfactory.